 Hawkeye is Committed to its' Employees.
 Team Hawk Emphasizes Continuing Education and Training in Best Practices for Electrical Construction.

-4-Year Apprenticeship Program – Fall, 2018 Participants: Bryce Bishop, Michael Vest, Nicholas Chavez, Bradley Hamilton, Hansel Briseno, Scott Hudspeth, Gerardo Martinez, Bryan Mujica, Alex Peralta, Marc Walther, Eddie Nelson, and David Cordova .
+4-Year Apprenticeship Program – Bryce Bishop, Michael Vest, Nicholas Chavez, Bradley Hamilton, Hansel Briseno, Scott Hudspeth, Gerardo Martinez, Bryan Mujica, Alex Peralta, Marc Walther, Eddie Nelson, and David Cordova .
 Way to go, Team!
 Fall grades just posted and Team Hawk got five 9 A’s, 3 B’s, and 1 C. Hawkeye Electric is happy to continue reimbursing for tuition and books under the tuition reimbursement program for these dedicated individuals.
-Time to start preparing for spring.
-2019 is rapidly approaching.
+Time to start preparing for fall.
+The start of the 2022 fall semester is rapidly approaching.
 Interested in furthering your education in the electrical trade?
 Contact Pete Trowbridge or Keith Shay to learn more about how to enroll in the program.